Making the right first impression can be unnerving.

 This is especially true when the person you’re trying to impress/make a connection with is someone important, for example, your potential customers.

-An ad that piqued your visitor’s interest will go to waste if your post-click landing page doesn’t follow suit with the right post-click experience.
+An ad that piqued your visitor’s interest will go to waste if your post-click landing page doesn’t follow suit with the right post-click landing page.

 Making the right impression with your landing page involves getting to know what landing pages are and how you can promote them to generate conversions for your campaigns.